MicrosoftDocs/sdk-api/sdk-api-src/content/traceloggingprovider/nf-traceloggingprovider-traceloggingvalue.md

 invocation of a
 [TraceLoggingWrite](./nf-traceloggingprovider-traceloggingwrite.md) macro.
 Each
 TraceLoggingValue parameter adds one field to the event.

-TraceLoggingValue can be specified with 1, 2, 3, or 4 parameters.
-If a parameter is not specified, a default will be used.
-For example, `TraceLoggingValue(a+b)` is equivalent to `TraceLoggingValue(a+b, "a+b", "", 0)`.

 The type of the field in the ETW event is automatically deduced from the type of the _value_ expression.
 Based on the type of _value_,